 This course is designed for advanced learners of English as a Second Language.
-It provides instruction on the advanced level of American English grammar and usage and applying that knowledge to developing more skills in composition and essay writing.
+It provides instruction on the advanced level of American English grammar and usage and applies that knowledge to developing more skills in composition and essay writing.
 It will develop the student's knowledge and understanding of the way in which words are modified and joined together to express more complex thoughts and feelings.
 This course will also expand and deepen the advanced learner's academic writing and composition skills.
-Emphasis will be on refreshing one's knowledge of sentence combining and styling, writing effective and accurate 4-6 paragraph narrative, comparison, argument cause-effect, and essays demonstrating an elevated command of learned grammar rules and smooth transitions.
-The learner will also focus on the process of writing and develop skills for timed-exam writing samples.
+Emphasis will be on refreshing one's knowledge of sentence combining and styling, writing effective and accurate 4-6 paragraph narrative, comparison, cause-effect, and argument essays demonstrating an elevated command of learned grammar rules and smooth transitions.
+The learner will also focus on the process of writing and develop skills for timedexam writing samples.

-- To consistently identify and use the twelve verb tenses: simple present, present progressive, present perfect, present perfect progressive, simple past, past progressive, past perfect, past perfect progressive, future, future progressive, and future perfect progressive - To demonstrate understanding of essential grammar building blocks such as modals, articles, differentiating and quantifying count and noncount nouns, and using gerunds and infinitives - To distinguish usage of and produce direct/indirect speech and embedded questions
+• To consistently identify and use the twelve verb tenses: simple present, present progressive, present perfect, present perfect progressive, simple past, past progressive, past perfect, past perfect progressive, future, future progressive, and future perfect progressive

-- To distinguish transitive verbs from intransitive verbs - To recognize usage of and apply the passive voice with by-phrases, modals, and use the causative form - To describe situations or states using the stative passive form and to describe opinions - To recognize and utilize real and unreal conditionals, implied and inverted conditionals, and the subjunctive - To compose increasingly complex sentences using noun, adjective, and adverb clauses - To construct sentences using sentence adverbs (viewpoint adverbs), focus adverbs, and negative adverbs - To use an array of adverb clauses: time, place, reason, conditions, and contrast - To produce more fluid writing using sentence connectors such as coordinating and subordinating conjunctions, transitions to connect sentences, and transitions to connect blocks of writing - To write 4-6 paragraph comparison, causeeffect, argument, and problem-solving essays demonstrating an elevated command of grammar rules and appropriate connectors/transitions - To learn how to write other forms of academic writing such as reaction essays and how to answer short exam questions - To develop strategies for test taking, such as time management, understanding the writing prompt, and avoiding general statements - To type essays aligned with MLA guidelines and understand the importance of avoiding plagiarism cross-disciplinary texts.
+- To demonstrate understanding of essential grammar building blocks such as modals, articles, differentiating and quantifying count and noncount nouns, and using gerunds and infinitives - To distinguish usage of and produce direct/indirect speech and embedded questions - To distinguish transitive verbs from intransitive verbs - To recognize usage of and apply the passive voice with by-phrases, modals, and use the causative form - To describe situations or states using the stative passive form and to describe opinions - To recognize and utilize real and unreal conditionals, implied and inverted conditionals, and the subjunctive - To compose increasingly complex sentences using noun, adjective, and adverb clauses - To construct sentences using sentence adverbs (viewpoint adverbs), focus adverbs, and negative adverbs - To use an array of adverb clauses: time, place, reason, conditions, and contrast - To produce more fluid writing using sentence connectors such as coordinating and subordinating conjunctions, transitions to connect sentences, and transitions to connect blocks of writing - To write 4-6 paragraph comparison, causeeffect, argument, and problem-solving essays demonstrating an elevated command of grammar rules and appropriate connectors/transitions - To learn how to write other forms of academic writing such as reaction essays and how to answer short exam questions - To develop strategies for test taking, such as time management, understanding the writing prompt, and avoiding general statements

+To type essays aligned with MLA guidelines and understand the importance of avoiding plagiarism

+This course is designed for advanced learners of ESL to read more extensively and promote English language proficiency and reading skills.
+It will prepare them to read confidently at an advanced level.
+Students will continue applying reading strategies as they read a variety of crossdisciplinary texts.
 They will preview typical college course materials and improve language skills while developing strategies for evaluating academic content.
 Students will now interpret case histories, anthropological memoirs, and speeches.
 This course will help advance the learner's application of appropriate pre-reading strategies, identify text organization, discuss information from class readings, apply critical thinking skills, and build upon strategies for vocabulary building.
 The reading selections are challenging and promote the necessary critical literacy skills for the collegiate level of learning.
 The learner engages with writers' motivations, evaluating multiple perspectives, and examining how a text relates to personal reality.
 In addition, students will recycle and accrue more vocabulary from the Academic Word List (AWL).